eobermuhlner/java-scriptengine/README.md

 ## Bindings instance variables (fields)

-You can read and write instance variables (fields) by using `Bindings` in the script engine.
+You can read and write variables, both instance variables (fields) and static variables, by using `Bindings` in the script engine.

-In the `ScriptEngine` API the instance variables are in the scope `ScriptContext.ENGINE_SCOPE` which you can pass as argument in the `eval()` method.

 ```java
 try {